Appendix: Config Format Reference

 Path location:

-enums/enum[{name}] - Complex:
+enums/enum[{name}] - Complex enum:

 enums/complex_enum[{name}]

-Simple Enum:
+Simple Enum

 enums = {